larry868/linkerpod/readme.md

     1. run `linkerpod -loadfavicons`
 1. activate GitHub Pages on your repo, and specify `deploy from a branch` in `master` and `/docs`

-## Roadmap
+## To do

+- [ ] run saas transpiler with dev task
+- [ ] header section of links
+- [ ] save layout setup in the localstorage
+- [ ] implement seo features
+- [ ] keep comments in yaml setup file when running -loadfavicons
-- [ ] make it a pwa with non connected mode
+- [ ] make it a pwa with disconnected mode
 - [ ] handle additional information on cards, not only link
 - [ ] encrypt private information

-- [ ] keep comments in yaml setup file when running -loadfavicons
-- [ ] implement seo features
-- [ ] header section
+## Roadmap

 In a futur version linkerpod could implement some Web3 technologies such as :
+- web3 authentication
 - decentralized storage
-- authentication with a wallet
+- work with avatar
 - display NFT
-- work with avatar
-- encrypt data
-- reward with tokens
 - use IA to get the icons for minipods

 ## Tech